pffreitas/weego/README.md

 # weego

-Weego is an Application Framework for GO
+Weego is an Application Framework for GO that provides support for:

+    - Configuration
+    - Dependency Injection
+    - HTTP Endpoints